Register, re-register, and pay fees using the City's Rental Unit Registration Portal.

 Failure to Register Penalty

 Landlords must register by March 31, 2022, and annually each July 31 thereafter.
 The City will grant a grace period for registration through the end of the day each August 31 thereafter.
 After that date penalties will be assessed for failure to register.
 A penalty of 20% will be added on the first day of each month following August 31 up to a maximum of 100%.
 If August 31 falls on a nonbusiness day, the due date will be extended to be the next business day.

 $15 per property

 This fee is due at the time the rental unit registration information is updated with the new owner information.

 Frequently Asked Questions

 When is the rental unit registration fee due?

 The fee is due at the time of the rental unit registration, which was required to take place by July 31, 2021 during the first annual registration period.
-The City has implemented an extended grace period both for registration and payment of fees due until January 31, 2022.
-No late fees will be charged to landlords registering and paying before January 31, 2022.
-In future years, registration and fees will be due every July 31st, with a grace period for registration and fee payment through August 31st.
+The City has implemented an extended grace period both for registration and payment of fees due until March 31, 2022.
+No late fees will be charged to landlords registering and paying before March 31, 2022.
+For future years, starting in July 2022, registration and fees will be due every July 31st, with a grace period for registration and fee payment through August 31st.